 Vitamin B 6 (Pyridoxine)

-Why some dietitians recommend taking dry fruits and nuts on regular basis?
+Why do some dietitians recommend taking dry fruits and nuts regularly?
 The answer is very simple, as they are enriched with vitamin B 6.
 Vitamin B 6 helps in better mental health, stabilizing mood protein metabolism and biosynthesis.
-Increased uptake of proteins can helps in elevated level of pyridoxine.
+Increased uptake of proteins can help in an elevated level of pyridoxine.
 It also helps in biosynthesis of RBC’s.
-Person deficient in pyridoxine can leads to nerve and tissue damage, brain and spinal cord problems and protein deficiencies.
-Major chunk of vitamin B 6 can be found in meat, nuts and dry fruits, eggs, Bananas and beans.
+A person deficient in pyridoxine can lead to nerve and tissue damage, brain and spinal cord problems and protein deficiencies.
+A major chunk of vitamin B 6 can be found in meat, nuts and dry fruits, eggs, Bananas, and beans.

 Vitamin B 12 (Cobalamin)

-Have you ever think why some of the gynecologist recommends folic acid tablets?
-The answer is that a mother to be has to take enough amount of folate during the pregnancy; low folate in pregnant women’s associated with birth defects like spina bifida.
+Have you ever think why some of the gynecologists recommend folic acid tablets?
+The answer is that a mother to have to take enough amount of folate during the pregnancy; low folate in pregnant women’s associated with birth defects like spina bifida.
 It is linked with vitamin B 12 for red blood cells formation DNA formation and cell and tissue development.
 It is part of different food items like leafy green vegetables fortified with different food supplements.

-Essential part of enzyme associated with metabolism of carbs and proteins.
-It can be synthesized by body through the bacteria in intestine.
+An essential part of an enzyme associated with the metabolism of carbs and proteins.
+It can be synthesized by the body through the bacteria in the intestine.
 It can be found in egg yolk liver and green and leafy vegetables.
-Deficiency of biotin can be linked to dermatitis, enteritis or inflammation of intestine.
+Deficiency of biotin can be linked to dermatitis, enteritis or inflammation of the intestine.